• Skip to primary navigation

 • Canola Oil: feel free to use whatever oil you’d like for this recipe.
 I prefer to use a neutral flavored oil with a higher smoking point but olive oil works too.

-• Seasoning: to keep this dish extra simple, I use a taco seasoning blend.
-My personal favorite is Kinder’s taco blend, but you can use whatever you have on hand or make your own.
+• Seasoning: to keep this dish extra simple, I use a fajita seasoning blend.
+My personal favorite is Kinder’s taco blend, but you can use whatever fajita spices you have on hand.
+Add an additional sprinkle of garlic powder, chili powder, red pepper flakes, black pepper, or kosher salt if you’d like.

 How to Make Steak and Shrimp Fajitas on a Sheet Pan